seahorce-scidac/REMORA/Docs/sphinx_doc/MeshRefinement.rst

   identically zero.
 If it is ever connected, its dependence will be the five-point cross, not its own cell.

 A land cell is never tagged by any of these.
+The one field exempt from all of it is ``mask``, below.

 Nothing else is untagged.
 A region named explicitly with ``in_box_lo``/``in_box_hi`` (or the index-space forms) is refined in full, land included, which is usually what is wanted when the region of interest